sumitkapoor/carnd_behavioral_cloning_project3/README.md

 ```
 lambda x: x/127.5 - 1.0
 ```
-The ConvNet architecture is composed of 5 repeated layers and then dropout layer, followed by 3 Dense layers and then an output layer.
+The ConvNet architecture is composed of 5 repeated layers and then a dropout layer, followed by 3 Dense layers and then an output layer.

 First three convolution layer are of 5 x 5 kernel, with 2 x 2 strides.
-And last 2 convolution layer has 3 x 3 kernel with 1 x 1 strides.
+And last 2 convolution layer are of 3 x 3 kernel with 1 x 1 strides.
 For each of the convolution layers and dense layers I have used **ELU (Exponential linear unit)** as the activation unit for faster training convergence.

 The model got evolved from Nvidia's architecture and a **dropout layer (0.5 keep_probs)** was added between the convolution layer and before the dense layers for regularization.
 I also used **l2 regularization (0.001)** at each convolution and dense layer.
 I saw that using dropouts between the convolution layer resulted in poor track performance.

 I had initially removed the top Dense layer (with 1164 units).
 This worked well, but towards the training for track2 I increased the Dense unit from 100, 50, 10 to 256, 96, 24 respectively.
-This was done as an experiment when the car on track2 would sometimes get stuck at one the turns.
+This was done as an experiment when the car on track2 would sometimes get stuck at one of the turns.

 For training the model for **track1** I use the **learning rate as 0.001** and number of **epochs to 10**.
 Post 10 epochs I would see the validation cost rising.
 Also the the model trained with these hyper parameters gave descent results.

 As for training the model for **track2** I reduced the **learning rate to 0.0003** and increased the number of **epochs to 50**.
 I ended up doing this as even though the validation cost with 0.001 learning rate and 20 epochs was low, the performance on track2 was horrible.
-Even after added more data, the performance did not improve much.
+Even after adding more data, the performance did not improve much.

-For both the above trainings I had set the **batch size to 128**.
+For both the above trainings I had set the **batch size to 128** and had used **Adam Optimizer** with **MSE (Mean Squared Error)** for the loss function.

 #### VIDEOS